Secondary Teacher Training

 The course will start on Friday 2nd September 2022.
 You will spend most of your first 2 weeks undertaking central training in our training room in Roche.
 On completion of induction training, all trainees start their main school placement.

-For the majority of training weeks, trainee teachers are in their school placement for 4 days a week with one day reserved for General Professional Study days (GPS) and subject focused days, which take place at Plymstock School, in your placement school or online.
+For the majority of training weeks, trainee teachers are in their school placement for 4 days a week with one day reserved for General Professional Study days (GPS) and subject focused days.

 All trainees need to undertake a second school placement.
 This normally happens from January until Easter.
 After the Easter holidays, trainees are back in their main placement.

 In The Learning Institute we believe a friendly and happy school environment constitutes creative and supportive learning platform for trainees.
 We work together with successful candidates in finding the right school for them to complete their training.